-1The Master's examination must be concluded by the end of the third or fourth semester, as applicable - in line with the prescribed regular duration of study.
-2If the Master's examination, including any repeat assessment, has not been concluded by the end of the sixth semester in the case of a three-semester regular study duration, or by the end of the seventh semester in the case of a four-semester regular study duration, the student's right to be examined expires, unless the failure to meet the deadline is not the fault of the student.
+1The Master's examination must be concluded by the end of the fourth semester - in line with the prescribed regular duration of study.
+2If this deadline is not met, the student will be informed that he/she will lose the right to be examined if he/she does not register his/her Master's examination by the end of the seventh semester.
+3If the Master's examination, including any repeat assessment, has not been registered by the deadlines set out in 2 above, the student's right to be examined expires, unless the failure to meet the deadline was due to reasons beyond the student's control.
 4The board of examiners shall decide on this matter; this may be done upon application by the student.